tvjsx/trading-vue-js/CONTRIBUTING.md

 ## Let's make singularity closer (I'm sure it will be fun)!

 ~
 That's all.
 I personally hate long and boring docs.
-Have a good morning/day/evening!
+Have a great morning/day/evening!